NORTH AMERICAN LION

 In 1979, the frozen carcass of a megafauna, steppe bison, was discovered near Fairbanks, Alaska, which showed fatal injuries by lions.
 Horses were another likely prey as well as tapirs, camels, deer, and mammoths.

-It is likely, but not certain, humans were the predominant predator of the American lion.
+It is likely, though not certain, humans were the predominant predator of the American lion.
 At an archaeological site at Jaguar Cave, Idaho, bones of American lions were found among the scraps left behind by Paleo-Indians, which indicated that they were hunted and/or eaten.
-A probable explanation for the American lion’s extinction from North America was the traumatic disappearance of other living terrestrial megafauna from the continent, most likely adding to the lion’s inability to sustain its existence from loss of prey.
+A probable explanation for the American lion’s extinction from North America was the traumatic disappearance of other terrestrial megafaunas from the continent, likely adding to the lion’s inability to sustain its existence from loss of prey.

-The lion image was an icon for humans for hundreds of years and is still portrayed throughout civilizations in Asia, Africa, and Europe today.
+The lion image has been an icon for humans for hundreds of years and still portrayed today throughout civilizations in Asia, Africa, and Europe.
 Discovered ancient biblical emblems, prehistoric carvings, and cave paintings all depicted lion images as important symbols for early humans.
 In ancient Mesopotamia, India, Persia, and Tibet the image of the lion represented the symbol of kingship, and today the lion emblem is still closely tied as a prominent symbol for Iran.

 The existence of a North American lion poked my curiosity, so I followed its lead and did an investigation into its life on the American continent.
 My personal library did not have information on the subject, so I needed to search the internet.
 I spent a lot of time reading and gathering information on the Pleistocene Epoch, and it was very interesting from a secular point-of-view.